dominic-rozario1210/HTML-Forms-Table/README.md

 ## Purpose

-This project was created to practice HTML forms, input elements, and tables as part of my web development learning journey.
+This project was created to practice HTML forms, input elements, tables, and basic CSS styling as part of my web development learning journey.